NMangera/Udacity_DataAnalysis_Nanodegree/Practical Statistics/README.md

 # Analyze A/B Test Results

-The chapter on practical statistics covered fairly dense material on Notation, Correlation, Outliers, Bias, Probability, Bayes Theorem, Distributions, Central Limit Theorem, Bootstrapping, Confidence Intervals, Hypothesis Testing, A/B Tests, Linear Regression, Logistic Regression and more..
+The chapter on practical statistics covers fairly dense material on Notation, Correlation, Outliers, Bias, Probability, Bayes Theorem, Distributions, Central Limit Theorem, Bootstrapping, Confidence Intervals, Hypothesis Testing, A/B Tests, Linear Regression, Logistic Regression and more..

-To goal of the project in this chapter was to familiarise oneself with A/B testing.
-Firstly, we learned what A/B testing is - including different metrics like the Click Through Rate (CTR) and how to analyze metrics accurately.
-Secondly, we learned about limitations like the novelty effect and change aversion.
+To goal of the project is to familiarise oneself with A/B testing.

  **A. Determine Objectives**